katestud/example-actions-phoenix/README.md

 # Actions

-This project was built to demo using GitHub actions with a Phoenix app.
+This project was built to demo using GitHub Actions with a Phoenix app.
+This app is just a vanilla Phoenix app and doesn't do much... yet.

-To start your Phoenix server:
+To start the Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`